Superintendent of Schools

 We are excited to have the opportunity to serve the community of Forsan ISD and promise to take our responsibilities seriously.
 Forsan ISD is a proud community of lifelong learners.
 We have experienced a great deal of success in academics as well as extra-curricular activities.
 I wish you the very best and look forward to working with you in hopes of making a positive difference in your life.
 Our challenge to our students and staff is “Dare to be Great.”
 Together we can reach that challenge.

-The 2020-2021 property tax rate has been set at $0.9664 for M & O and $0.30 for I & S for a total tax rate of $1.2664 per $100 valuation.
-This rate is lower than last year, however, due to increased property values THIS TAX RATE WILL RAISE MORE TAXES FOR MAINTENANCE AND OPERATIONS THAN LAST YEAR’S TAX RATE.
+The 2022-2023 property tax rate has been set at $0.8846 for M & O and $0.28 for I & S for a total tax rate of $1.1646 per $100 valuation.
+This rate is lower than last year, however due to increase property values THIS TAX RATE WILL RAISE MORE TAXES FOR MAINTENANCE AND OPERATIONS THAN LAST YEAR'S TAX RATE.

 Exhibit C—Website Notice Regarding the Refusal of Entry to or Ejection of an Individual from District Property.